 - Over PowerShell Direct.
 In this scenario, Veeam Backup & Replication obtains archived logs from the VM guest OS over PowerShell Direct, bypassing the network.
-PowerShell Direct is used for VMs on Microsoft Hyper-V Server 2016 and VMs running Microsoft Windows 10 and Microsoft Windows Server 2016.
+PowerShell Direct is used for VMs that reside on Microsoft Hyper-V Server 2016 or later and run Microsoft Windows 10 or Microsoft Windows Server 2016 or later.
 Veeam Backup & Replication requires Microsoft PowerShell 2.0 or later to work over PowerShell Direct.

 The default method is log shipping over the network.

 When choosing a log shipping server for the job, Veeam Backup & Replication considers the location of the Oracle VM and log shipping server.
 Veeam Backup & Replication uses the following priority rules to select the log shipping server:

 - Log shipping server is located on the source Microsoft Hyper-V host performing the role of the on-host backup proxy.

 - Log shipping server and Oracle VM are located in the same network.

 - Log shipping server and Oracle VM are located in different networks (the production infrastructure is isolated from the backup infrastructure).

 That is, when choosing a log shipping server, Veeam Backup & Replication will give the top priority to a VM that is located on the source Microsoft Hyper-V host.

 Log shipping servers are assigned per job session.
 When a new job session starts, Veeam Backup & Replication detects log shipping servers anew.
 Veeam Backup & Replication can also re-detect available servers during the job session.
 If a log shipping server becomes unavailable for some reason, Veeam Backup & Replication will fail over to another log shipping server.